9th Battalion, Royal Inniskilling Fusiliers (British Army)

 07/06/1917 (Died of Wounds)

-David Glass was the son of Lizzie Glass.
-He was born in Dungannon about 1899.
+David Glass was the son of Wilson and Elizabeth Glass.
+David Glass was born in Dungannon on 9th June 1898.
+He had a twin sister, Edith.
 The 1901 census records Lizzie as having 2 families.
-It seems she remarried sometime between 1889 and 1995.
-David Glass is 2 years old and living with the family at Brooke Street, Dungannon.
+David Glass was two years old and living with the family at Brooke Street, Dungannon.
 By 1911, the family was still living in Brooke Street.
 David was 12 years old.
 His mother Lizzie was now a widow.
-Private David Glass was serving with the 9th Battalion of the Royal Inniskilling Fusiliers when he died of wounds on 7th June 1917, age 19.
+Private David Glass was serving with the 9th Battalion of the Royal Inniskilling Fusiliers when he died of wounds on 7th June 1917.

 David Glass was the son of Wilson and Elizabeth Glass.
 This was Elizabeth’s second marriage.